 Whitsun (aka Pentecost), seven weeks after Easter.
 One week holiday.

 For Whitsun to fall in June requires a late Easter.

 Chapter 2: The may was over now ...
 Huh?
 Does that mean it's June?

 Update: a correspondent at the beginning of this month (March 2022) pointed out it "refers to the hawthorn blossom, which flowers April-June."
 This means it probably is June.

 A big gorse bush in this book also has a few yellow blooms on it

-it's early June.
-Mind you, Wikipedia says "common gorse is thought to be always in bloom".
+still (see book 15).
+Wikipedia says common gorse is thought to be always in bloom.

 Timmy spontaneously offers his paw to someone (Cousin Jeff), supposedly

 for the first time – 'Timmy's never done that before!' said George